crosswalk-project/crosswalk-app-tools/README.md

 Command line tools to create and package Crosswalk applications.
 The license for this project is Apache License Version 2.0, please refer to the LICENSE-APACHE-V2 included with the package.

-Crosswalk-app-tools is in very early stages of development, and not suitable for use in a production environment.
-"Releases" and announcements are made available as a technology preview only.
+Crosswalk-app-tools is in early stages of development, and not suitable for use in a production environment.
+Preliminary releases and announcements are made available as a technology preview only.
 No packages are being published at this time, but git tags serve as reference points for release milestones.

 ### Installation

+Crosswalk-app-tools is cross-platform by virtue of being based on Node.js.
+However at this point most testing is done on Linux, so we expect the least number of hickups there.
+In any case we have seen reports of successful runs on Apple OS X, and are looking forward to hearing about adventurous individuals giving it a spin on Microsoft Windows as well.

 Prerequisites are functional
   1. Android SDK
-  2. Apache Ant
+  2. Java JDK and Apache Ant
-  3. Node.js
+  3. Node.js and NPM

 on the system.